munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code keywords (1 before, 1 after)

-These are the letters that correspond to a single keyword.
+These are the initial letters that correspond to a single keyword.
 If we see an "s", the only keyword the identifier could possibly be is `super`.
 It might not be, though, so we still need to check the rest of the letters too.
 In the tree diagram, this is basically that straight path hanging off the "s".

 We won't roll a switch for each of those nodes.
-Instead, we have a utility function that tests the rest of a potential keyword's lexeme:
+Instead, we have a utility function that tests the rest of a potential keyword's lexeme.

 ^code check-keyword